opensandiego/p2p-lending/README.md

 > docker-compose -f docker-compose-test.yaml up
 ~~~~~

-## Setting Up - Local
+## Developing Locally

-Alternatively, to work locally, you can create a virtual environment:
+Alternatively, to work locally, you can spawn both the frontend and backend seperately.

+### Back End Developing

+To run the backend you are going to need to create a virtual environment

 ~~~~~
 > virtualenv venv